Karlsruhe pleasure safari

 Alternative: Badische Backstube on Rondellplatz (open until 1.30 p.m. on Sundays)

-Very close to the delicatessen store in Waldstraße is the Wilkendorf, a traditional tavern.
-For 135 years , Waldstraße 22 is still the first address for excellent quality teas.
-With a bit of luck, you can taste a freshly brewed tea on the spot.
+Following the yellow beam back towards the castle, you will find the Traditionsteehaus Wilkendorf.
+Located at Waldstraße 22, the tea has been for 135 years and is still the premier address for excellent quality teas.
+With a little luck, you can taste a freshly brewed tea on site.

 Continue to the Café Rihopposite the architectural showcase.
 Here you can relax and enjoy.
 In the former exhibition rooms of the Badischer Kunstverein, you can enjoy a coffee to go in the atmosphere of a modern café with extraordinary architecture.
 The extensive cake display case also leaves nothing to be desired.

-In the immediate vicinity is also the Staatliche Kunsthalle Karlsruhe.
-As one of the oldest German art museums with fascinating architecture, a visit to the museum is a special spatial experience.
+The Karlsruhe State Art Gallery.
+As one of the oldest German art museums, with fascinating architecture, a visit to the museum is a special spatial experience.
 Around 800 works from the late Middle Ages to the present day are on display in the main building and the Orangery.

 Fancy some homemade ice cream?
-A short hop to the CLAUS Eismanufaktur where the ice cream is freshly made in the ice cream kitchen with a special focus on a selection of natural and regional ingredients with no artificial additives.
-A scoop of poppy seed marzipan, peanut crunch or watermelon lime?
+Just pop over to CLAUS ice cream factory is definitely worthwhile: here, the ice cream is freshly made in the ice cream kitchen, with a special focus on a selection of natural and, as far as possible, regional ingredients without artificial additives.
+A scoop of poppy seed marzipan, peanut crunch, or watermelon lime?
 Or would you prefer all three together?

 Now it goes directly towards the castle, across the Square of Fundamental Rights to the Karl Friedrich monument on the palace forecourt.
 Here you will always find a cozy or shady spot to enjoy the delicacies from the Genuss-Safari bag at a picnic in the countryside.